RudolfCardinal/pdn_project_allocation/README.rst

 Description
 -----------

-- There are a number of projects p, and a number of students s, such that p >= s.
-One student per project (if a project can take >1 student, that project gets entered as two projects!).
+- There are a number of projects p, and a number of students s.

+- Every student needs exactly 1 project.

+- Every project can take a certain project-specific number of students.

 - Projects are represented by integers from 1...p.